premchander-revature/interviewquestions/Java Automation/testing-automation.md

 4. Locate a web element on the webpage via locators in selenium.
 5. Perform one or more user actions on the element.
 6. Preload the expected output/browser response to the action.
-7. Run test.
+7. Run the test.
-8. Record results and compare results from them to the expected output.
+8. Record results and compare results them to the expected output.
 9. Close the WebDriver

 </blockquote>